Medications and Pregnancy

 • Risks to mothers include:

-• High blood pressure, gestational diabetes, bone thinning and infection
+• High blood pressure, high sugar levels during pregnancy (gestational diabetes), bone thinning and infection

 • Risks to babies include:

-• Prematurity (born too early), low birth weight and premature rupture of membranes
+• Prematurity (born too early), low birth weight, premature rupture of membranes and low sugar levels (neonatal hypoglycaemia).

-• Corticosteroids should only be used when other medications do not control the RA or cannot be used.
+• Because of the above risks, corticosteroids should only be used when other medications for RA are ineffective or cannot be used.

 • In men, use is not linked with infertility or harm to the baby.